1

 Which type of Data Mart draws data directly from operational sources without a central Data Warehouse?

-A. Independent Data Mart
+A. Integrated Data Mart

-C. Dependent Data Mart
+D. Dependent Data Mart

 Reveal Answer